-- (B) Applicant has received a certificate of the NBME of the United States, chartered under the laws of the District of Columbia or a certificate of the National Board of Examiners for Osteopathic Physicians and Surgeons, chartered under the laws of Indiana; or - (C) Applicant has received a passing score on the Licentiate of the Medical Council of Canada (LMCC). - (2) Beginning January 1, 1994, the licensing examination administered by Missouri shall be Step 3 of the USMLE. - (3) To receive a passing score, the applicant must achieve a weighted average score of not less than seventy-five (75) on the FLEX, a two-digit scaled score of not less than seventy-five (75) on the USMLE, or an average score of not less than seventy-five percent (75%) on any other licensing examination.
+- (B) Applicant has received a certificate of the NBME of the United States, chartered under the laws of the District of Columbia or a certificate of the National Board of Examiners for Osteopathic Physicians and Surgeons, chartered under the laws of Indiana; or - (C) Applicant has received both a passing score on the Licentiate of the Medical Council of Canada (LMCC) and the medalist award in either medicine or surgery from the Royal College of Physicians and Surgeons. - (2) Beginning January 1, 1994, the licensing examination administered by Missouri shall be Part 3 of the USMLE. - (3) To receive a passing score, the applicant must achieve a weighted average score of not less than seventy-five percent (75%) on the FLEX, a two-digit scaled score of not less than seventy-five (75) on the USMLE, or an average score of not less than seventy-five (75) on any other licensing examination.
 Applicants who have taken the FLEX examination prior to 1985 may not average scores from a portion of the examination taken at one (1) test administration with scores from any other portion of the examination taken at another test administration to achieve a passing score.
-Applicants may not average scores from different Steps of the USMLE or from portions of different examinations in order to achieve a passing score.

-(4) The board shall not issue a permanent license as a physician and surgeon or allow the Missouri State Board examination to be administered to any applicant who has failed to achieve a passing score cumulatively three (3) times or more on licensing examinations administered in one (1) or more states or territories of the United States, the District of Columbia, or Canada unless they meet the waiver criteria stated in section 334.040, RSMo.
+Applicants may not average scores from different Steps of the USMLE or from portions of different examinations in order to achieve a passing score. - (4) The board shall not issue a permanent license as a physician and surgeon or allow the Missouri State Board examination to be administered to any applicant who has failed to achieve a passing score cumulatively three (3) times or more on licensing examinations administered in one (1) or more states or territories of the United States, the District of Columbia or Canada.